konglingteng97/alpha/README.md

 - Data: 29.06.2020

-## Geometry construction
+## Detector construction

+- Include definititon of relevant material and geometry construction.

-- A square box with length of 10 m, filled with gas.
+- The geomrtry is a square box with length of 10 m, filled with gas.

+- The fluorescence material include Air, Nitrogen, Argon gas.

+- You are able to set the material with the command: /alpha/det/setMat  material

 ## Physics list

 - Mainly include radioactivedecay, ionization, scintillation, optical processes and relevant particle definition.

+- You are able to change the verbose level with the command: /alpha/phys/verbose number, 0 for silent mode (currently not for EM process)

 ## Primary generator

 - Default kinematic is an ion (Am-241), at rest, at coordinate origin.